water-logger/MSYS2-Theme/README.md

 # Theme

-Simple ohmyzsh theme I made in vim.
+Simple ohmyzsh theme I made in vim with the help of spectrum_ls.
 </br>
 </br>
 Theme Example: